 Great Dyke in Zimbabwe

-Offshore exploration activity continued at a reduced level in line with the worldwide contraction of exploration funding and activity.
-Implats’ main geographic focus was Canada where, in conjunction with Wallbridge Mining, HTX Minerals and Northern Shield Resources, Implats continued to explore for PGMs in the Sudbury Basin, the Mid Continental Rift area around Thunder Bay and the Labrador Trough respectively.
+Implats’ main geographic focus offshore was Canada where, in conjunction with HTX Minerals and Northern Shield Resources, Implats continued to explore for PGMs in the Mid-Continental Rift area around Thunder Bay and the Labrador Trough respectively.

 In the Labrador Trough in northern Quebec, Northern Shield Resources carried out a 14 borehole and 1 501 metre drill programme at the Idefix Property to test areas of surface mineralisation (up to 16.2g/t Pt + Pd + Au over 1 metre in sawn channel samples) found the previous year.
 A 31.4 metre channel sampling averaging 1.4g/t PGE + Au was taken to the south of the previously discovered mineralised areas.
 Unfortunately drill assays from all areas were disappointing, with grades ranging from 0.26 to 0.4g/t Pt + Pd + Au over the 14 – 20 metres.
 Implats has withdrawn from the project.

 Implats and HTX Minerals, a subsidiary of Transition Metals Corp., completed the agreed work programme on the prospective Mid-Continental Rift rocks in north west Ontario.
 Implats and HTX formed a 75:25 joint venture on the most promising project at Sunday Lake west of Thunder Bay.
 Here a prominent reversely polarised feature was thought to be due to a prospective early rift intrusion.
 Two drill programmes totalling 11 boreholes and 5 095m intersected PGM mineralisation at the northern margins of the anomaly.
 Best intersections, though not of true width include: